There are many types of do-it-yourself mini split kits that can be installed, including Quick Connect units.

 Low-cost budget vacuum pump and HVAC gauges can be bought and used to vacuum down a system.

-There are many YouTube videos of doing installs which show the steps.
+There are many YouTube videos of doing installs that show the steps.